-B. PARKING RATES
+C. PARKING RATES

-- 1. The University shall increase the parking rates for each campus/medical center/Laboratory by no more than amounts or percentages indicated in Appendix F, using the prior year as the benchmark for determining the rates following year. - 2.
+- 1. The University shall increase the parking rates at each campus/medical center/Laboratory by no more than the amounts or percentages indicated in Appendix F, using the prior year as the benchmark for determining the rates for the following year. - 2.
 It is understood and agreed that parking permits for AFSCME employees may be issued to employees in accordance with the limitations resulting from the fees paid.